 Men and Masculinities

 This course examines everyday life using the theories, methods, and findings from the psychology of men and masculinities.
 The psychology of men is analyzed from multiple perspectives including biological, social learning, feminist, and social constructionist theories.
 The course considers the role of patriarchy, biology, the media, and other factors that shape the lives of individuals and social groups.
-Specific topics include men’s mental and physical health, violence, work, and diversity.
-Prerequisite: PSY 100 or PSY 212; EFN 205 or ERS 100 or any WGS course.
+Specific topics include men's mental and physical health, violence, work, and diversity.
+Prerequisite: PSY 100 or PSY 212; EFN 205 or any RGS course.
 Offered Occasionally.